bjoesa/cosipy-fecmo/README.md

 - albedo:

+### postprocessing, input and output

+- input data is MAR 3.5.2 data for a test point in Vestfonna Ice Cap (Svalbard) (courtesy by Xavier Fettweis) DO NOT DISTRIBUTE THIS DATA, ITS NOT VALIDATED.
+- postprocessing contains the result output stuff

 [1]: Herron, M., & Langway, C. (1980).
 Firn Densification: An Empirical Model.
 Journal of Glaciology, 25(93), 373-385. doi:10.3189/S0022143000015239